 That will hardly make a dent in the Taco Bell empire, but tell that to the customer who lives near one of those spots and now has to travel farther to satisfy a chalupa craving.

 Taco Bell has traditionally been the cash cow of Yum!
 Brands, which also owns KFC and Pizza Hut.
-It’s investing more in international expansion and will even experiment with a Taco Bell pop-up hotel in Palm Springs, California, this summer.
+It’s investing more in international expansion and has even experimented with a Taco Bell pop-up hotel in Palm Springs, California.

-Veggie options and more jobs also are on the horizon for the chain this year.
+Veggie options and more jobs also are on the horizon.

 2019 closings: 6